deniotokiari/training-epam-2016/README.md

 =============================================================================
 HW 17.10.2016

-1. Create 4 flavors (for example 2 variants of enviroments and 2 variants of countries)</br>
+1. Create 4 flavors (for example 2 variants of enviroments and 2 variants of countries)
-2. rename apk over gradle task </br>
+2. rename apk over gradle task to app_name+flover+version (example trainingAplicationProductionRelease_1.0.0.apk)
-3. define variables in gradle and use it in Java code </br>
+3. define variables in gradle and use it in Java code

 </hr>